8 Companies Leading the Charge with Sustainable and Eco-Friendly Packaging

 - Uncover eight startups driving innovation in product packaging.

 According to Grocery Doppio’s "January 2023: State of Digital Grocery Performance Scorecard," packaging improvement is a top sustainability priority for 66% of grocers.
-Consumers’ perception of packaging affects their purchase decisions, and 37% of shoppers will pay a premium for sustainable products.
-Shopper health and environmental concerns are pressuring grocers to re-evaluate their strategies around the durability and resilience of each product they sell.
+The influence of sustainable packaging companies is evident, as 37% of shoppers are willing to pay more for sustainable products.
+This consumer trend is pushing grocers to partner with sustainable packaging companies to ensure the durability and resilience of their products and also to re-evaluate their strategies around the durability and resilience of each product they sell.

 It is no secret that product packaging and consumption go hand in hand.
 It is also well-known that product packaging serves critical functionalities in safety, preservation, distribution, and brand recall for grocers.